Butterfly Bank - photo above shows the state of the BB in July 2021

 The Kidney Vetch and Marjoram plug plants that should have been included were not available this season so in 2022 the FSW purchased another set of 144 plug plants of Kidney Vetch, Marjoram, Wild Thyme, Rock Rose, Hairy Violet and Small Scabious.
 These were planted on the BB on a workday on 8th May 2022.
 See the Workdays page for details.

-The Butterfly Bank is likely to take a year to establish and 2 or 3 years to thrive.
-Even this is weather dependent.
-So it will take time to establish, but the low nutrient chalk means that, thereafter, the wildflowers will last for many years with very little maintenance.
+We were advised that the Butterfly Bank would take a year to establish and 2 or 3 years to thrive.
+We were assured that the low nutrient chalk would ensure that, thereafter, the wildflowers will last for many years with very little maintenance.

 Please do not walk on the planted area and keep your dogs away.